SeisComP/seiscomp/doc/base/concepts/inventory.rst

 .. code-block:: xml

-   scinv sync
+   $ scinv sync

 loads the existing inventory from the database and merges each file in :file:`etc/inventory`.
 Finally it removes all unreferenced objects and sends all updates to the database.

 The |scname| :ref:`configuration <concepts_modules>` does not deal with station meta-data anymore.
 It only configures parameters for modules and module-station associations.
-The management of the inventory can and should be handled by external tools, e.g. `SMP`_.
+The management of the inventory can and should be handled by external tools e.g. :cite:t:`smp`.

 The |scname| documentation describes the
 :ref:`data model including the inventory <api-datamodel-python>`.